 Residency:Brigham and Women's Hospital Harvard Medical School (2004) MA

 Internship:Brigham and Women's Hospital Harvard Medical School (2002) MA

 We use genetics and genomics methodologies to identify novel ARDS pathobiology; we hope that this will enable identification of novel biomarkers, phenotypes, and treatments for the disease.
 We are building a plasma biobank of critically ill patients at Stanford, with a particular focus on metabolic changes in critical illness.

-Human Mesenchymal Stem Cells For Acute Respiratory Distress Syndrome (START)
+Human Mesenchymal Stromal Cells For Acute Respiratory Distress Syndrome (START)

 Reevaluation Of Systemic Early Neuromuscular Blockade

 This study evaluates whether giving a neuromuscular blocker (skeletal muscle relaxant) to a patient with acute respiratory distress syndrome will improve survival.
 Half of the patients will receive a neuromuscular blocker for two days and in the other half the use of neuromuscular blockers will be discouraged .

 - MUC5B Promoter Polymorphism and Development of ARDS.
 American journal of respiratory and critical care medicine 2018

 Multicohort Analysis of Whole-Blood Gene Expression Data Does Not Form a Robust Diagnostic for Acute Respiratory Distress Syndrome.

 Critical care medicine